 Inadequate Prenatal Care

-Childbirth is safer for women and their babies now than ever in history.
-Modern medicine makes birth injuries and deaths rare.
-However, doctors routinely make errors that put mothers and children at risk of serious, permanent injuries.
+The medicine related to childbirth is safer for women and their babies now than ever in history.
+Modern medicine should make birth injuries and deaths rare.
+However, we still see doctors and other health care providers routinely making errors that put mothers and children at risk of serious, permanent injuries.

 Searcy Denney has represented countless families of injured babies over the past three and a half decades.
 We are always struck at how truly preventable birth injuries are.
 Too often, an otherwise healthy baby faces a lifetime of disability, pain, deformity and challenges because of a doctor’s negligence.

 Our medical malpractice law firm is available to help you recover for the birth injuries your child suffered because of negligence committed by your doctor, nurses, the hospital and other health care professionals.

 Inadequate prenatal care contributes to the risk of birth injuries.
 Proper health care should start as soon as a woman learns she is pregnant.
 From that moment, the doctor should regularly assess the mother and take special precautions to reduce risks associated with a mother’s:

 - Gestational diabetes

 - High blood pressure

 - Low blood pressure